Tristan296/widgets-blog-web-app/REPORT.md

 -what was the most challenging part of the project for you?

 ## Deployment
+-TBD (likely cloudfare)

+## Achievements

+### Extensions (may not need as heading as may simply be addressed through regular paragraphs)

+change in appearance depending on if user is logged in or logged out pop-out blog post
+- clearing on submission
+- different error messages if fields are left blank/auto filled if submit was hit widgets had additional features (show new joke, trivia, meme etc., post meme to blog page) blog post had additional feature (show images)

 ## Challenges we faced

+- responsiveness
+- blog null check
+-used the issues function to help delegate the different issues/challenges we encountered within our code -did not struggle with communication as a group -- group discord + having class together + issues function on github, all worked well

 ## Aspects we found rewarding
+-

 ## Individual Reflection
 ### Stacey